matteounitn/cv/cv.md

 *Bachelor of Computer Science* $\bullet$ *Sept, 2017 - Mar, 2021*

-Thesis in *TLS Analyzers for Android Apps - State-of-the-art Analysis and Integration in TLSAssistant*
+Thesis in *TLS Analyzers for Android Apps - State-of-the-art Analysis and Integration in TLSAssistant.*

 ---